A Large-Scale Benchmark for Evaluating Large Language Models on Medical Question Answering in Romanian: Introduction

-In contrast to the significant advances in English medical QA, the landscape of non-English medical QA datasets remains scarce.
-To the best of our knowledge, we are the first to introduce a large-scale QA dataset specifically tailored for the medical domain in Romanian.
+While large-scale datasets such as PubMedQA \citep{jin-etal-2019-pubmedqa}, emrQA \citep{pampari-etal-2018-emrqa}, and MedQA \citep{jin2020diseasedoespatienthave} have driven significant progress in English medical QA, the availability of similar resources in other languages, especially underrepresented ones, remains limited.
+This hinders the development of LLMs that are robust to language and domain shift.
+To address this gap, we introduce MedQARo, the first large-scale benchmark for \textbf{Med}ical \textbf{Q}uestion \textbf{A}nswering in \textbf{Ro}manian.
 MedQARo contains original clinically-grounded content rather than translations, addressing a critical gap in current literature.

-\textbf{Romanian QA datasets.} For the Romanian language, a few QA datasets have been independently developed.
+For the Romanian language, a few QA datasets have been independently developed.
 Two such datasets focus on domain specific understanding.
-One is the JuRo dataset \cite{craciun-etal-2025-graf}, which provides a collection of Romanian juridical texts with associated questions, and the other is the RoITD dataset \cite{nicolae2021roitd}, which addresses technical domain questions in the IT sector.
-Additionally, the LiRo benchmark \cite{liro2021}, which provides a comprehensive evaluation platform for Romanian NLP tasks, contributed with a subset of XQuAD \cite{artetxe-etal-2020-cross} for Romanian, consisting of translated versions of English questions.
+One is the JuRo dataset \citep{craciun-etal-2025-graf}, which provides a collection of Romanian juridical texts with associated questions, and the other is the RoITD dataset \citep{nicolae2021roitd}, which addresses technical domain questions in the IT sector.
+Additionally, the LiRo benchmark \citep{liro2021}, which provides a comprehensive evaluation platform for Romanian NLP tasks, contributed with a subset of XQuAD \citep{artetxe-etal-2020-cross} for Romanian, consisting of translated versions of English questions.
 For advanced biology, \citet{dima-etal-2024-roqllama} published a small-scale dataset comprising 4,127 single-choice questions.
 Existing datasets for Romanian QA are typically small (containing between 1,000 and 11,000 QA pairs).
-With 102,646 QA pairs, MedQARo is one order of magnitude larger than the largest dataset for Romanian QA.
+With 105,880 QA pairs, MedQARo is one order of magnitude larger than the largest dataset for Romanian QA.

-\textbf{MedQARo vs.~QA dataset landscape.} In Table~\ref{tab:dataset_comparison}, we present a comprehensive comparison between MedQARo and existing QA datasets across different languages and domains.
-MedQARo fills in a gap in the landscape of medical QA resources by providing the first large-scale Romanian medical QA dataset with 102,646 question-answer pairs focused on oncology.
+In Table~\ref{tab:dataset_comparison}, we present a comprehensive comparison between MedQARo and existing QA datasets across different languages and domains.
+MedQARo fills in a gap in the landscape of medical QA resources by providing the first large-scale Romanian medical QA dataset with 105,880 question-answer pairs focused on oncology.
 While other Romanian QA datasets exist, none of them includes extractive and reasoning questions based on medical case summaries.
 This positions MedQARo as the first large-scale resource for advancing medical NLP capabilities for Romanian, an underrepresented language in the QA field.